zhanglab-wbgcas/RNGP/README.md

-# plantGPT
+# RNGP
 ># Introduction

-plantGPT(a plant genomic prediction model based on Transformer), a Transformer-based model, can be used to predict phenotypes using genomic data.

-Instructions and examples are provided in the following tutorials.
+RNGP: a plant genomic prediction model based on Retentive Network Instructions and examples are provided in the following tutorials

 ># Requirement
 ```
 Python 3.9.18